Elizabeth Smith (also known as Lisa) Foundation Governor - (Joined in 2010) (Appointed by the Diocese)

 I am determined to do everything I can to support the school and staff to maximise the potential of every child.

-Mairead Hitchings - Parent Governor (Joined in 2013)
+Mairead Hitchings - Foundation Governor (Joined in 2013) (Appointed by the Diocese)

 The main reason I became a Governor was because I have many skills which could make a difference to the school.